topcoder-platform/learning-paths-api/src/utils/certificate-sharing/regenerate-certificate-images/README.md

 # being run
 CERT_REGENERATOR_TOKEN=$#@%@#$%@#$%#$^$#%^#$^%

 # The domain at which the cert images will be hosted.
-The deploy-stack script will
-# create a Route 53 record for this cert
 # WARNING: This variable is shared w/the main API
 CERT_IMAGE_DOMAIN=topcoder-dev.com
 ```